 - A virtual colonoscopy uses a CT scan to create a three-dimensional image of the inside of your bowel.
 This is an option if you aren’t well enough to have a colonoscopy.

 These tests may include:

-- an ultrasound scan of your abdomen to see if the cancer has spread to your liver
+- an ultrasound scan of your abdomen (tummy) to see if the cancer has spread to your liver

 - a CT scan to show where the cancer is and whether it has spread

-- an MRI scan to give detailed pictures of your rectum if the cancer is lower down your bowel
+- an MRI scan to give detailed pictures of your rectum if the cancer is lower down in your bowel

 Screening for people at a risk of bowel cancer

 The type of treatment you have will depend on the size of your cancer, its position and whether it has spread.
 You may have treatment to:

 Chemotherapy and radiotherapy

 Chemotherapy and radiotherapy aim to destroy any remaining cancer cells and prevent the cancer spreading further.
-They are sometimes used to shrink the tumour before or after surgery.
+They are sometimes used to shrink the tumour before surgery.
 They can also kill any cancer cells that might be left after surgery or help to reduce your symptoms.